-Find information about using and setting up Integrator
+Find information about using and setting up ELTMaestro

-Integrator is a tool that helps you do data integration and build data warehouses on powerful platforms such as IBM PureData for Analytics (Netezza), Amazon RedShift, Apache Spark, and other systems.
+ELTMaestro is a software solution that helps with data integration and building data warehouses on powerful platforms such as IBM PureData for Analytics (Netezza), Amazon RedShift, and Apache Spark.

 A batch is a collection of jobs that are run together.
 The batch defines the order in which the component jobs are run.
 Jobs within a batch are connected by a graph which illustrates how control flow passes from job to job.